 2. Further north: polar cells and Ferrel cells

-Over the polar regions a convective circulation similar to that of the Hadley cell is imposed by the fall of cold, dry and heavy air, which arrives from the top of the troposphere, thinner at this altitude (about 7 to 8 km) than at tropical latitudes.
+Over the polar regions a convective circulation similar to that of the Hadley cell is imposed by the fall of cold, dry and heavy air, which arrives from the top of the troposphere, thinner at this latitude (about 7 to 8 km) than at tropical latitudes (approximately 15 km).
 However, the Coriolis force is greatest near the poles, where the axis of the Earth’s rotation is directed vertically; consequently, its influence is much greater than on Hadley’s cell, located near the equator where the axis of rotation is on the contrary almost horizontal.
 This is why the convective circulation in the vicinity of the poles remains contained between them and the parallels at ± 60°.
 Thus, between the extreme latitudes of Hadley’s cell (±30°) and the polar cell (±60°), driven by their respective movements, appears the cell (Figure 2) discovered by the American meteorologist William Ferrel (1817-1891), which now bears his name.

 In each hemisphere, two regions can be noted where the air dives to the ground after cooling and drying up at altitude.
 Near the poles, this dry air supply leads to the formation of Arctic and Antarctic deserts.
 Between the Hadley and Ferrel cells, it creates the desert belt between the tropics and temperate regions: deserts in the southern United States, Sahara and Gobi desert in the northern hemisphere, Australian desert and Andean highlands in the southern hemisphere.
 On the contrary, the ascending zones, located near the equator for one and between the polar cell and the Ferrel cell for the other, are subject to heavy rainfall.
 Indeed, in the humid air at sea level, which cools and relaxes as it rises towards high altitudes where temperature and pressure drop sharply, condensation forms drops heavy enough to bring rain.
 These are frequent and abundant, which explains both the lush vegetation around the equator and the fertility of the soils in temperate latitudes.